iamvinai/iamvinai/README.md

 # 👋 Hi there!
-I'm Vineeth Krishna Puchalapalli
+I'm Vinay Tummala

 I'm a **Software Engineer** with 3+ years of experience designing and building scalable distributed systems, high-throughput data pipelines, and automated CI/CD infrastructures.
 I specialize in delivering production-ready microservices and cloud-native solutions using modern tools and best practices.